hhvm/user-documentation/guides/hack/00-overview/03-async.md

 ![Synchronous execution](/images/async/feature-advert-sync.png)

-Async allows performance improvements by changing the flow to look like this instead:
+Async can lead to performance improvements by changing the flow to look like this instead:

 ![Asynchronous execution](/images/async/feature-advert-async.png)

+### Further Reading

 Our [Async Documentation](../async/introduction.md) provides more information about this feature.